Radford University Scholarships 2025–2026 | Automatic, Competitive & Honors Aid

 No named Honors-specific scholarships for incoming freshmen are currently listed.

 • Atlantic Union Bank Honors Academy Scholarship: Awarded to juniors and seniors in the Honors Academy who show strong academic standing and active participation.
-Application is through the main Foundation portal.
+Application is via the main Foundation portal.

 Is admission automatic?
-No. Students must apply to the Honors College, though some may also be invited based on their admission file.
+No. Students must apply to the Honors College, but select high-achievers may receive invitations based on their admissions file.

 Does Honors add time to a degree?
-No. The Honors curriculum is designed to complement — not extend — your major requirements.
+No. The Honors curriculum is designed to complement — not extend — your degree requirements.

 Final Thoughts